suryaashish130703/powerpoint-automation-agent/README.md

-# Paint Agent with MCP Server
+# PowerPoint Automation Agent with MCP Server

-This project demonstrates an AI agent that solves mathematical problems and visualizes the results using Microsoft Paint through an MCP (Model Context Protocol) server.
+This project demonstrates an AI agent that solves mathematical problems and automatically visualizes the results using Microsoft PowerPoint through an MCP (Model Context Protocol) server, with email logging capabilities.

 ## Features

 - 🤖 AI-powered mathematical problem solving using Google Gemini
-- 🎨 Automated Paint application control
-- 📊 Visual representation of mathematical results
+- 📊 Automated PowerPoint presentation creation and manipulation
+- 🎨 Automatic rectangle drawing and text insertion
+- 📧 Email logging and notifications (success/error reports)
 - 🔄 Iterative problem-solving with detailed logging
 - 🖥️ Single monitor support (optimized for primary display)